Zoten64/The-Harbor-Hearth/README.md

 **Note:**

 pipdeptree was used to get a better look at the relationship between libraries and therefor not used in the code itself

+### Frontend libraries

+- Bootstrap
+    - Used to quickly build the UI

 # Technical design